April 20, 2026

 Despite the shock that Jesus' questions stirred in these depressed walkers, they patiently retell the story to the apparently ignorant stranger that joined them.
 Yet, it was the risen Jesus, himself who they could not recognize.
 In Pete Greig's words due to: "a well-documented condition known as 'inattentional blindness' in which our brains can fail to perceive a thing if it contradicts our prior assumptions and expectations."
 (Lectio365)

-If you are walking a road of deep dissapointment, answer questions patiently, consider sharing your story, and maybe even extend hospitality, you may discover you are not walking alone and new things may be revelaed to you.
+If you are walking a road of deep dissapointment, consider answering questions patiently and sharing your story, and maybe even extend hospitality, you may discover you are not walking alone and new things may be revelaed to you.